MagicianYang/magicianyang.github.io/README.md

-Welcome to Magician Yang's blog.
+# Welcome to Magician Yang's blog.

 I set up this blog by personal-jekyll-theme and you can find some details witch are different from the original theme.

-1.I added [redcarpet](https://github.com/vmg/redcarpet) for markdown.
++ I added [redcarpet](https://github.com/vmg/redcarpet) for markdown.
-2.I added pygments for the code highlight and picked my favourite highlight theme Monokai.
++ I added pygments for the code highlight and picked my favourite highlight theme Monokai.
-3.I can't figure out why the disqus cannot be load well in my blog, but after I deleted `{% if page.section-type == "post" %}` in js.html line 65 and `{% if page.section-type == "post" or page.section-type == "blog" or page.section-type == "index" or page.section-type == "tag" %}` in js.html line 78, it can be loaded.
++ I can't figure out why the disqus cannot be load well in my blog, but after I deleted `{% if page.section-type == "post" %}` in js.html line 65 and `{% if page.section-type == "post" or page.section-type == "blog" or page.section-type == "index" or page.section-type == "tag" %}` in js.html line 78, it can be loaded.
 Until now, I don't know why.
 Maybe someone can help me to slove this problem.
-4.I added `text-align: left` for the post content.
++ I added `text-align: left` for the post content.
-5.I modified other personal settings.
++ I modified other personal settings.

 The content you see below is from personal-jekyll-theme.
 ---